Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 ...
 ```

-As you can see, there are a lot of branches.
+That's a lot of branches!
 But what do they _mean_?
-Pick a branch that you want to understand more about and continue to the next section

 ## Understanding Branches with ```ntuplehelper```

 We will use the [```ntuplehelper```](https://github.com/Mu2e/EventNtuple/blob/main/doc/ntuplehelper.md) to find out more about your branch.

 The ```ntuplehelper``` is a command line tool that prints descriptions of branches and leaves.
-To understand more about the branch you selected, do the following (replacing ```branch``` with the name of the branch you want to know more about).
+Pick a branch from the list of branches that you want to understand more about and do the following (replacing ```branch``` with the name of the branch you chose).

 * on the command line: